unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

   <TabItem value="Reinstalling applications" label="Reinstalling applications">

 If you need to reinstall a Docker container or plugin (for instance, if your `docker.img` file is corrupted), Community Applications simplifies this for you.
-All application settings are saved as an XML template in `/boot/config/plugins/dockerMan/templates-user`.
+All application settings are saved as a %%VM XML template|vm-xml-templates%% in `/boot/config/plugins/dockerMan/templates-user`.

 To reinstall an application:

-1. Go to the **Apps** tab in the **WebGUI**.
+1. Go to the **Apps** tab in the %%WebGUI|web-gui%%.
 2. Select the **Previous Apps** filter.
 3. Find the application you wish to reinstall and follow the prompts.